 For Espresso, stop the flow when the colour changes from the Espresso caramel colour to the blonde colour.

-I will admit though, this is harder to do with Nespresso than with traditional Espresso, as the Nespresso flow rate is faster, you really have to watch the flow carefully.
+I will admit though, this is harder to do with Nespresso than with traditional Espresso, as the Nespresso flow rate is faster, you really have to watch the flow carefully, and it will probably be sooner than you would assume.

 For Lungo, use the lungo pod, but only hold the button until the flow changes to blonde – then stop.
 Use a kettle (off the boil, around 90 C ideally, easy if you have a temperature control kettle) to top up to the desired volume, just stop and taste so you don’t over dilute.
 If you use your machine in an office or somewhere else without access to a kettle then another option is to expel the pod and continue to top the cup up with hot water from the Nespresso machine without going through the pod.